BertKoor/camelCase/ReadMe.md

 I gave that talk earlier to colleagues of a big Dutch bank I work for, using the service my team had built as an example.
 But since no one outside that bank has access to that project, I had to come up with another public example project.

+The links to reference naterial are at the bottom of this article.

 ## The 'use case' of camelCase

 The business case here is all about camels.